-- It is more likely that girls will be the victims of sexual violence and more likely that sexual harassment will be perpetrated by boys.
-Schools and colleges should be aware of the importance of: - Making clear that sexual violence and sexual harassment is not acceptable, will never be tolerated and is not an inevitable part of growing up; - Not tolerating or dismissing sexual violence or sexual harassment as "banter", "part of growing up", "just having a laugh" or "boys being boys"; and - Challenging behaviours (which are potentially criminal in nature), such as grabbing bottoms, breasts, vaginas and penises.
-Dismissing or tolerating such behaviours risks normalising them. - Children with Special Educational Needs and Disabilities (SEND) can be especially vulnerable.
-Disabled and deaf children are three times more likely to be abused than their peers.
+• It is more likely that girls will be the victims of sexual violence and more likely that sexual harassment will be perpetrated by boys.
+It is also crucial to consider boys as victims and girls as potential perpetrators.

+Schools and colleges should be aware of the importance of:

+- Making clear that sexual violence and sexual harassment is not acceptable, will never be tolerated and is not an inevitable part of growing up; - Not tolerating or dismissing sexual violence or sexual harassment as "banter", "part of growing up", "just having a laugh" or "boys being boys"; and

+- Challenging behaviours (which are potentially criminal in nature), such as grabbing bottoms, breasts, vaginas and penises.
+Dismissing or tolerating such behaviours risks normalising them; - Children with Special Educational Needs and Disabilities (SEND) can be especially vulnerable.
+Disabled and deaf children are almost four times more likely to be abused than their peers.
 Additional barriers can sometimes exist when recognising abuse in SEND children; - 'Upskirting' has now become a criminal offence and therefore requires a safeguarding response if happening in school.

-When, we as a school, consider issues of sexual violence and harassment between children we will consult the governmental guidance and seek support from our Children and Families Service partners.
+When, we as a school, consider issues of sexual violence and harassment between children we will consult with and seek support from our Children and Families Service partners, including Young Hackney.